 The previous three points where I recommend you fit content marketing into your marketing strategy is related to these next points:

 - SEO (Search Engine Optimization) – You can’t have good SEO for your website if you don’t focus on relevant content for your audience and user intent.
-Check out these effective SEO techniques that can help your website in 2017.
+Check out these effective SEO techniques.

 - SMM (Social Media Marketing) – It’s not enough to just talk with your audience and let them know that you are present; you need to give them value, good information and make their life better.
 I recommend you check out Gary Vaynerchuk’s book Jab, Jab, Jab, Right Hook to understand how to give precious content to your community before you ask them for something (money, e-mail, etc.).

 - Lead Generator – You can use content marketing to get more e-mail subscribers or to get more people to use your online product.

 - 25 Brands That Made it Big with Content Marketing

 - How to Write Search-Optimized Content That People Want to Read